lockss/lockss-rtd-manual/docs/appendix/lcap-ssl.rst

 2. Build ``lockss-core``.

-3. In the root directory of ``lockss-core``, run this command (on a single line):
+3. In the root directory of ``lockss-core``, run this command:

    .. code-block:: shell

-      ../laaws-dev-scripts/bin/runclass org.lockss.keystore.EditKeyStores
-          -s pubkeystore.pkcs12 -o keydir
-          box1.pln.org ... boxN.pln.org
+      ../laaws-dev-scripts/bin/runclass org.lockss.keystore.EditKeyStores -s pubkeystore.pkcs12 -o keydir box1.pln.org ... boxN.pln.org

-   This will create, in the directory :samp:`{keydir}`, a public keystore named :file:`pubkeystore.pkcs12`, and a pair of files for each box: :samp:`box{K}.pln.org.pkcs12` and :samp:`box{K}.pln.org.pass`.
+   This will create, in the directory :samp:`{keydir}`, a public keystore named :file:`pubkeystore.pkcs12`, and a pair of files :samp:`box{K}.pln.org.pkcs12` and :samp:`box{K}.pln.org.pass` for each one of the :samp:`{N}` host names :samp:`box1.pln.org` through :samp:`box{N}.pln.org`.

 4. To add additional hosts, provide the existing public keystore as the value of the ``-s`` argument, and list the new hosts.
 The new public keys will be added to the existing public keystore.